joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 ### Provide GLBC with AWS credentials and configuration
 The easiest way to do this is to perform the following steps:

-1. Open the KCP-GLBC project in your IDE.
+1. Open the kcp-glbc project in your IDE.
 2. Navigate to the `./config/deploy/local/aws-credentials.env` environment file.
 3. Enter your `AWS access key ID` and `AWS Secret Access Key` as indicated in the example below: